 When you arrive in Leeds, you may need to register with the police, depending on where you've come from and how long you'll be here.

 As a student in Leeds, you'll need to register with a doctor, and know where to go if you need medical treatment or advice.

 Collecting your biometric residence permit

-If you have a Tier 4 (General) student visa or a short-term study visa and are attending a course for six months or longer, youll need to collect your biometric residence permit (BRP) when you arrive in Leeds.
+If you have a Student visa or a short-term study visa and are attending a course for six months or longer, you’ll need to collect your biometric residence permit (BRP) when you arrive in Leeds.